ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/PythonPackages.md

 ### Choosing a software license for your project

-Your home institute may have opinions/guidelines for appropriate licencsng software.
+Your home institute may have opinions/guidelines for appropriate licensing software.
 Ask around and follow the advice of you local experts.

 If you don’t have any local constraints on licensing your software you can use one of the many license templates available on Github.